joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/16/us/politics/trump-nih-grants-cut.html

 **The Smart Way for Trump to End the Israel-Iran War**\
-`President Trump has a chance to create the best opportunity for stabilizing the Middle East in decades — if he is up to it.`\
+`President Trump has a chance to create the best opportunity for stabilizing the Middle East in decades, if he is up to it.`\
 https://nytimes.com/2025/06/16/opinion/trump-israel-iran-war.html

 **FIFA spent more than $50m on Club World Cup marketing to boost ticket sales**\